 - Your most popular tweets and followers

-In addition to the built-in, or “native” dashboard inside your Twitter account, there are loads of free and paid Twitter analytics tools you can use to dig deeper into your data.
+Yes, Twitter analytics is free.
+Every Twitter user can access their Twitter analytics free through the above sign up process.
+In addition to the built-in, or “native” dashboard inside your Twitter account, there are many free and paid Twitter analytics tools you can use to dig deeper into your data.
 We’ll discuss those later.

 Image via: PopArt Studio

-You can learn more about your tweets.
-The integrated analytics dashboard will show Twitter metrics for each tweet.
+- Discover more about your tweets: The integrated analytics dashboard will show Twitter metrics for each tweet.
 You get to see the total number of impressions and engagements generated by a tweet, as well as its overall engagement rate.
 If you see spikes in impressions, you can revisit the tweets you shared on those days to know what generated them.

-You can dive deep into your audience demographics.
-Using Twitter analytics, you can get a clear picture of your followers, learning what languages they know and how they’re divided along age groups, as well as their country of residence, gender, and even online purchasing behavior.
+- Deep dive into your audience demographics: Using Twitter analytics, you can get a clear picture of your followers, learning what languages they know and how they’re divided along age groups, as well as their country of residence, gender, and even online purchasing behavior.
 This information should enable you to craft a Twitter strategy that speaks directly to your ideal audience.

-You can learn the best times of day to tweet.
-You already know not to post at 3 a.m. because everyone is sleeping.
+- Find best times of day to tweet: You already know not to post at 3 a.m. because everyone is sleeping.
 But what about the best hour of the workday, or on weekends?
 When you look at your analytics data, you can see patterns of engagement based on the time of day that you tweeted.

-Now that the benefits of Twitter analytics are clear, here’s a handy list of the top Twitter analytics tools for analyzing, tracking, and planning your tweets:
+Now that the benefits of Twitter’s free analytics tool are clear, here’s a handy list of the top Twitter analytics tools for analyzing, tracking, and planning your tweets: